iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Warmth

-For the most part, that left us with pretty expensive bags such as the insanely warm Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree.
-Lighter bags, by default, use the highest quality down, which is one of the reasons they are more costly than heavier bags.
-Exceptions to this rule are the budget options we found, such as the Hammock Gear Economy Burrow — which we hope to test next year — and the Outdoor Vitals StormLoft Down TopQuilt 15, which got our budget award.
-This quilt uses mid-grade down and ultralight shell materials with minimal features and the simplest design.
-It’s also pretty warm.
+That left us mostly with pretty expensive bags, such as the insanely warm Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree.
+Lighter bags, by default, use the highest-quality down, which is one reason they are more costly than heavier bags.
+Exceptions to this rule are the budget options we found, such as the Outdoor Vitals StormLoft Down TopQuilt 15.
+This quilt utilizes mid-grade down and ultralight shell materials with minimal features and the simplest design.
+It’s also pretty warm for what it is.

 Insulation Material

-A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade down fill, so we didn’t test any synthetic sleeping bags.
+A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade downfill, so we didn’t test any synthetic sleeping bags.
 Synthetic insulation also doesn’t pack down quite as small as down and doesn’t spring back from compression as well, meaning it has a shorter lifespan.
+We recommend down sleeping bags over synthetic ones for nearly any fastpacking situation in dry climates.

 Down Fill Power or Loft

-Fill power measures the poofiness or lofting ability of goose or duck down, one of the main insulation materials in sleeping bags.
-Lofting can be thought of as the capability of down clusters to trap air.
+Fill power measures the “poofiness” or lofting ability of goose or duck down, which is one of the primary insulation materials in sleeping bags.
+Lofting is the capability of down clusters to trap air.
 The higher the grade of down, the loftier it will be, and the more air — and thus body heat — it will trap.

-Fill power is measured by placing 30 grams, or about one ounce of down, in a plexiglass cylinder and then placing a weight on top of it.
-Higher grades of down will compress less under the weight than lower grades.
+Fill power is measured by placing 30 grams — or about one ounce — of down in a plexiglass cylinder and then adding weight.
+Higher grades of down compress less under the weight than lower grades.

-To move this into a real-world example, this means that a sleeping bag with 15 ounces of 800-fill down will be less lofty and, therefore, less warm than a sleeping bag with 15 ounces of 950-plus-fill down.
-To reach the same loft and warmth as that 950-plus-fill sleeping bag, the one with 800 fill would need several more ounces of down, making it heavier.
+To use a real-world example, a sleeping bag with 15 ounces of 800-fill down will be less lofty and, therefore, less warm than one with 15 ounces of 950-plus-fill down.
+To reach the same loft and warmth as the 950-plus-fill sleeping bag, the one with 800 fill would need several more ounces of down, making it heavier.

 The only downside to high-loft down is its high price tag.
-A bag like the Feathered Friends Tanager 20 CFL Sleeping Bag has 13.3 ounces of 950-plus-fill down.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree has 16.8 ounces of 950-plus-fill down and is the highest-priced bag on our list, at $629.

-When shopping for a sleeping bag, we recommend looking for a sleeping bag with as high a loft rating as your wallet can afford, as this means you’ll be getting a warmer sleeping experience at a lower weight.
+When shopping for a sleeping bag, we recommend looking for one with as high a loft rating as your budget allows.
+This will ensure a warmer sleeping experience at a lower weight.

-Testing the Enlightened Equipment Convert Sleeping Quilt – 20 Degree, which was our runner-up for the best ultralight sleeping bag, on a warm night in the Utah desert.
+We tested the Enlightened Equipment Convert Sleeping Quilt – 20 Degree, our runner-up for the best ultralight sleeping bag, on a warm night in the Utah desert.
 Photo: iRunFar/Ben Kilbourne

 Responsible Down Standard (RDS) Certification